-Having spent the last two and half years driving across Australia and New Zealand we’ve come to appreciate just how intimate the experience of overland travel can be.
+Having spent two and half years driving across Australia and New Zealand I’ve come to appreciate just how intimate the experience of overland travel can be.

 Having spent a few hours glued to my laptop I’ve been overwhelmed by the number of inspiring rail routes that snake across countries and continents like veins.
 The diverse mix of landscapes and terrain they encompass is inspiring to say the least.